jabenninghoff/rdev/README.md

     which merges the pull request, cleans up branches, and publishes a new GitHub release

-Of course, feature branches can and should be merged without requiring a new release; `stage_release()` just requires that everything is committed, including new release notes in NEWS.md before running.
+Feature branches can be merged without starting a new release;
+`stage_release()` just requires that everything is committed, including new release notes in NEWS.md before running.
 When ready to release, `stage_release()` will use the existing branch if on a feature branch, and create a new release branch if on the default.

 ## Examples